-Chair of Training Committee - Liz Fawkes
+Interim Chair of the ACAT Training Committee

 In addition to chairing the Training Committee and dealing with any actions that arise from that, the Chair responds to queries relating to training issues – confirming requirements, clarifying ambiguities etc. and advises on developing new courses.
 He or she decides on issues that need to be brought to the Training Committee and responds to complaints both informal and formal.
 The Chair liaises with others in the organisation, attends Council meetings and carries through actions that arise.
 The Chair keeps abreast of training issues nationally in respect of issues such as regulation or the UKCP, and has a strategic view of key issues such as the modularisation of training.

-Chair of Exam Board - Anna Jellema
+Chair of the ACAT Exam Board

 The Chair of the Examination Board is responsible for overseeing the accreditation of trainees, trainers and supervisors, and attends Council meetings.
 He or she will manage queries arising over these issues and advise the Examination Board, and queries regarding ACAT membership.
 The Exam Board also monitors and audits national standards of marking.

-Acting Chair of Equality and Diversity Committee - Dupe Adu-White
+Chair of the Equality and Diversity Committee

 The trainee representative sits on the Council of Management in order to promote the views of CAT trainees in the organisation.
 The role involves taking part in a monthly teleconference and also attending three meetings in London each year – the Training Committee, Exam Board and the Trustees’ meeting.
 This post enables a trainee to get first-hand experience of the workings of the organisation.

-Vice Chair for Public and Membership Services - vacancy
+Vice-chair for Public and Membership Services

 The Vice Chair for Public and Membership Services has the responsibility for taking forward the development of services that the organisation provides to members and the wider public.
 The role also involves shaping how the organisation pursues its charitable objectives.

-Projects and Liaison Officer - vacancy
+Projects and Liaison Officer

 This paid role has the responsibility for supporting Trustees, Council and Training Committee members, and assisting with communication of information between the various ACAT committees, working groups and the members.